 Established by the Native American Indian Gaming Association (NIGA) as an avenue to give back to tribal communities.

 The Timothy W. Shanahan Memorial Scholarship was created in memory of a dear friend who dedicated sixteen years of service as Chairman of the Board of Regents for Keweenaw Bay Ojibwa Community College.
-One student will be awarded this competition-based scholarship in recognition of creative, outstanding, and positive impact on the community and commitment to excellence.
+One student will be awarded this competition-based scholarship in recognition of the creative, outstanding, and positive impact on the community and commitment to excellence.

 The Financial Aid Office distributes any other scholarships designated specifically for KBOCC students as they are made available.
 To learn about these opportunities, check the KBOCC scholarship bulletin board or visit the Financial Aid Office.